Skip to main content

 • Any other information you would like to know or would like the host to know

-Make sure to bring money for lunch and parking as there can be costs associated with your visit and the host is not expected to pay for your expenses.
+Note for in-person experiences: Make sure to bring money for lunch and parking as there can be costs associated with your visit and the host is not expected to pay for your expenses.

-How do I prepare for an externship?
+How do I prepare for this experience?

 • Follow up with a thank you note